doilus/bison-flex-solution/README.md

 * [Language grammar](#language-grammar)

 # General info
-This is an code analyzer and calculator for expressions on strings.
+This is a code analyzer and calculator for expressions on strings.

 # Task
 * use Flex and Bison for C++